essans/RasPi/docs/source/clusterComputingMasterNode.rst

 Overview
 ^^^^^^^^

-The following diagram illustrates how *masuerading* and network address translation will work once all nodes are set-up:
+The following diagram illustrates how *masquerading* and network address translation will work once all nodes are set-up:

 .. image:: images/raspi_cluster_nat.png
     :align: center